foopod/Travel-Website/_posts/2013-09-01-Perranporth.md

 <h4>A proper pub experience</h4>

-After driving from the Dorset Coast to Cornwall we have arrived at the beautiful Perranporth!
+After driving from the Dorset Coast to Cornwall we have arrived at the beautiful <a target="_blank" href="http://www.perranporthinfo.co.uk/">Perranporth</a>!
 We are staying with Mum and Dad's friends who have known them since the beginning of Mum and Dad.

-We spent the day eating Cornish Pasties, drinking at the Watering Hole (the UK's only beach bar), and drinking Pimms.
+We spent the day eating Cornish Pasties, drinking at the <a target="_blank" href="http://www.thewateringhole.co.uk/">Watering Hole</a> (the UK's only beach bar), and drinking Pimms.
 A walk around the beach even yeilded another Kiwi Lifeguard (we just keep finding them)!
-Stunner of a day!
+We had an absolute stunner of a day!

 <img src="https://adventuresofthetravellingtwins.com/Photos/2013-09-01-Perranporth/DSC03232.JPG" class="image1">
 <img src="https://adventuresofthetravellingtwins.com/Photos/2013-09-01-Perranporth/DSC03238.JPG" class="image1">